aandriano931/aandriano/README.md

 - 👋 Hi, I’m @aandriano
 - 👀 I’m interested in Web Development and DevOps (PHP Symfony, Docker, Kubernetes, Ansible etc.), Python, Blockchain and Smart Contracts development, Web 3.0
-- 🌱 I’m currently improving my skills on web environment tools such as Ansible, Traefik, Prometheus, Grafana
+- 🌱 I’m currently improving my skills on web environment and devops tools such as Ansible, Traefik, Prometheus, Grafana
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...